-No matter your politics – and I prefer not to discuss mine here – I was excited to hear that Libertarian presidential candidate, Gary Johnson, has celiac disease and follows a strict gluten-free diet.
+No matter your politics, if you have celiac disease, you’ll find it interesting to learn that Libertarian presidential candidate Gary Johnson has celiac disease and follows a strict gluten-free diet.

 In February, another presidential hopeful, Ted Cruz, said he was tired of political correctness in our government and jested that he would not provide gluten-free meals to our service men and women.
-Joke or no joke, he thought it was okay to poke fun at those of us following a gluten-free diet.
-Not funny.
-Use something else to make your point – but don’t joke at people trying to eat healthy.
-Not cool.
+Joke or no joke, this comment was insulting to the millions of people who follow a gluten-free diet for medically necessary reasons.

-Johnson is pro-GMO labeling, because everyone deserves to know exactly what is in our food supply.
+In addition to following a gluten-free diet, Johnson says he is pro-GMO labeling, adding that it’s because he believes everyone deserves to know exactly what’s in the food supply.

 He also says on his website, “While I generally resist the idea of government mandates, public safety is a legitimate government function.
 For many people, certain food ingredients can do serious harm, and knowing what is in food is absolutely essential.